theodoreOnzGit/teh-o/README.md

 easier.
 This could be a direct coupling of Monte Carlo with thermal hydraulics, or automatic MGXS generation for multiphysics deterministic code.

+Some improvements I hope to include are unit safety, and cross platform capability.

 ## Nomenclature

 It is named after a beloved local beverage, teh-o (or black tea in Hokkien).